haggertypat/DirectoryBundle/Resources/doc/README.markdown

 * og_* - used for og meta tags
 * google_maps_key - optional
 * google_analytics_account - optional
-* use_profile - boolean, default: true (if false, profile routes will redirect to the listings page with a single listing)
-* use_maps - boolean, default: true (is false, maps tab will not appear on listings page )

 #### Create your Entities